© 2026 MICHIGAN PUBLIC

 There are around 1,400 detainees at the facility, making it the largest in the Midwest.

 “I don’t know why I’m sitting here, I want deportation,” said Ahmad Alnajdawi, who is from Jordan and was detained in Michigan.
-He is participating in the hunger strike, along with 300 of the men in his unit, he said.
+He was participating in the hunger strike, along with 300 of the men in his unit, he said.

 “I’m not fighting my case, I’m not applying for bond, I’m waiving my right for asylum, appeal, for everything… I just want to go back to my home.”
 He hopes to rejoin his wife, who is pregnant and expecting a baby in May.